Lynn Rolf III owns a lot of guns, but only one makes him stop and think whenever he sees it.

 Veteran outreach also helps.
 For example, Rolf said he was initially afraid to seek mental health treatment because of persistent rumors that he might lose his security clearance over a PTSD diagnosis.
 He later learned that happens only in very extreme cases.

-Department of Defense statistics bear that out: Between 2006 and 2012 about 85,000 people had their security clearance denied or revoked.
-Only 145 of them lost the clearance for mental health reasons.
+Department of Defense statistics bear that out: Between 2006 and 2012, about 85,000 people had their security clearance denied or revoked.
+Only 145 of them lost clearance for mental health reasons.

 The VA Medical Center in Kansas City, Missouri.
 In 2016, 69% of veteran suicide deaths resulted from a firearm.

 The VA did not respond to a request for comment, but the organization funded Valenstein’s research.
 It has also stated its intent to prevent suicide by putting “time and space” between veterans who express thoughts of suicide and their firearms.

 President Donald Trump in March established a veteran suicide prevention task force to be headed by the VA, Department of Defense and several other cabinet-level federal agencies.